Mariana Molina

 Mariana Nunes de Souza Molina (born October 5, 1990) is a Brazilian actress who has participated in several telenovelas.

 Biography

-Molina has two brothers: the younger one is named Henrique, while her older sister is named Carol.
+Molina has two siblings: the younger one is named Henrique, while her older sister is named Carol.
 Her interest for the artistic career started when she was nine years-old, after she asked her mother to join a child actors agency.
 During this time she also started appearing in ads and working as a child model.

 Career

 She played Creuza Maria in the 2001 telenovela Pícara Sonhadora.
 Mariana Molina won the Caça-Patrulheiro contest in 2002.
 She beat more than 12 thousand people and in the end she was chosen to host the Nickelodeon's television show.
 The actress played the main antagonist of Malhação in 2009.
 Her character, named Bia, was an impulsive teenager, who loved the main character, Bernardo (played by Fiuk) and tried to push him away from Cristiana (Cristiana Peres).
 The villain joined an alliance with Tati (Élida Muniz), who was a friend and a rival and was also in love with Bernardo.
 Together they tried to separate the main couple.
 She played to play Cris in the 2012 Rede Globo telenovela Amor Eterno Amor, her character is a friend of both Tati (Adelaide de Castro) and Gabi (Olívia Torres), and is the daughter of Beatriz Mainardi (Carolina Kasting) and the sister of João (Luis Augusto Formal).
 The character is very close to her father, and suffers because of the parents divorce.
 Her character has a platonic love for Kléber (Marcelo Faria).
 Mariana Molina played the high school student Patrícia in the 2015 Rede Globo telenovela Verdades Secretas.